 The supply chain, as its name suggests, is only as strong as its weakest link.
 Unfortunately, some of the links are unlikely to be under the direct control of your business organisation.
 To some extent, your suppliers hold your business success (or lack of success), in their hands.
 That’s why it’s essential to work in collaboration, at least with primary suppliers, to try and minimise supply chain uncertainty.

 Uncertainty in the supply chain costs money and impacts customer service, making it a particularly disruptive factor in overall business performance.
 Collaboration between your organisation and its key suppliers is the only sure protection against supply bottlenecks and inventory shortages, both of which can otherwise get in the way of business success.

 At the same time, there is also a need to manage supplier/buyer contracts and agreements effectively.

 Remember that in the eyes of your customers, there is no distinction between the performance of your suppliers and that of your own company.
 Best-in-class companies have recognised this fact for a while now and have responded accordingly with positive results.
-Not only have these organisations leveraged supplier management to maintain exemplary service standards, they’ve also achieved reductions in supply chain costs.
+Not only have these organisations leveraged supplier management to maintain exemplary service standards—they have also achieved reductions in supply chain costs.

 According to a study conducted by Aberdeen group in 2013, top-performing companies that implemented supplier performance management initiatives have achieved average cost savings of around 12%.

 Supplier performance and relationship management today though, extends beyond maintaining availability and streamlining the flow of materials through your supply chain.
-There is also the question of ethical procurement and purchasing to think about.
+There is also the question of ethical procurement and purchasing to consider.

 6. Ethical Procurement and Corporate Responsibility